kiboschool/course-web-application-development/src/lessons/orms/prisma-as-orm.md

 So let's set up a simple app with prisma and Javascript.

-By the way Prisma can be used as well in Flask (python) but for this week, we will use express and javascript
+By the way, Prisma can also be used in python with Flask.
+However, this week we will use Express and JavaScript.

 ## Setting Up Prisma with Express.js